JohannesPfeifer/DSGE_mod/README.md

 Portier (2004): An exploration into Pigou's theory of cycles, Journal of Monetary Economics 51, pp. 1183-1216.

+## RBC_state_dependent_GIRF.mod

+This file takes the baseline RBC model and demonstrates how to compute Generalized Impulse Response Functions using Dynare's simult_-function.
+The model is solved up to second order to allow for non-linearities.

 ## SGU_2003.mod

 Replicates Schmitt-Grohé, Stephanie and Uribe, Martín (2003): "Closing small